 12. Thick Layers of Dried Gouache May Cause Cracking and Peeling

-In painting with Gouache, a painter must always be mindful of layering because if Gouache is applied too thick, it tends to peel and crack once dry.
+In painting with gouache, you must always be mindful of layering because if gouache is applied too thick, it tends to peel and crack once dry.

 As a painter, one of the most exciting parts is restocking art materials, as it serves as a happy pill to get your materials complete once again.
-However, when your paints have piled up, you may get overwhelmed by the number of paints you have to deal with.
+However, when your paint has piled up, you may get overwhelmed by the number of paints you have to deal with.